-Christopher Colwell is a Fellow, Life Member and former director of Records and Information Management Professionals Australasia and an Associate of the Governance Institute of Australia and the Institute of Chartered Secretaries and Administrators.
+Christopher Colwell is a Fellow, Life Member and former director of Records and Information Management Professionals Australasia and a Fellow of the Governance Institute of Australia and the Institute of Chartered Secretaries and Administrators.
 For the last 20 years he has implemented records and information management programs in Australian State and Commonwealth public sector agencies.
 He has also held broader corporate governance responsibilities within these agencies.

 Chris holds an Associate Diploma of Arts (Library Practice), a Bachelor of Applied Science (information Studies), a Master of Arts (Information & Knowledge Management) and a Graduate Diploma in Applied Corporate Governance.

 He is a Sessional Lecturer in the Information and Knowledge Management Program at the University of Technology, Sydney where he is currently completing his PhD.
 Chris’ doctoral research explores how diverse professional groups within Australian Government agencies understand and perceive the concept of records as part of their everyday work practices.

 Carol is Group Manager for Outcomes, Information and Knowledge for Inland Revenue NZ.
 She is an expert in information management practice with extensive experience working with Australian and New Zealand organisations as their lead on enterprise information management, information governance and enterprise information architecture.

 Carol’s experience spans both public and private sector industries including higher education, local government, engineering & project management, health & medicine, banking & financial services, law and transportation.